Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/getting-started-02-create-private-network-gateway/guide.en-sg.md

 >>
 > **Step 4**
 >>
 >> The next step allows you to edit the default name of your gateway and attach a private network to it.
-You can use the drop down list to select an existing private network or click on `Add private network`{.action} to create a new one.
+You can use the drop down list to select an existing private network.
+Be aware that only single-region private networks are supported by Gateway.
->>
->> Be aware that only single-region private networks are supported by Gateway.
 >>
 >> ![dropdownlist](images/gatewayandprivatenetwork.png){.thumbnail}
 >>